-We leverage fossil fuel subsidies to analyze whether changes to local and global prices differentially affect armed conflict along pipelines.
-Ross et al. (2017) measure the wedge between local gasoline prices and the world price at the monthly level from 1997-2014.
+We analyze whether local and global price changes affect armed conflict along pipelines.
+Ross et al. (2017) separately measure both local gasoline prices and the world price at the monthly level from 1997-2014.
 To construct an annual price, we simply average their monthly data.
 Between 2003 and 2014 in our sample of countries, the local price of fuel ranged from 31 to 364 percent of the world price (169 percent on average).
-We use the local fuel price as a proxy for the value of stolen oil for armed groups (v^A).
-The global price then measures the value of gasoline to the government (v^G).
+We use the local fuel price as a proxy for the value of stolen oil for armed groups (v^A) .
+The global price then measures the value of gasoline to the government (v^G) .